 In the most basic sense you simply remove these foods from your diet and then monitor how you feel.

 There are two ways to do this diet:

 1. Blood testing for food sensitivities: Find specific foods that you are sensitive to using delayed IgG food sensitivity testing.
 Testing for IgG antibodies will find food *sensitivities* that you may be reacting to, but may not be allergic to.
 You can find more information in the video below:

-2. Eliminate foods systematically: Instead of getting the Delayed IgG blood test (my preferred way to start for most patients) you can simply remove the major food groups that most people are sensitive to for 30-90 days.
+2. Eliminate foods systematically: Instead of getting the Delayed IgG blood test you can simply remove the major food groups that most people are sensitive to for 30-90 days.

-After 30-90 days you can then begin to slowly reintroduce these food groups back into your body and determine how they make you feel.
+Once you've eliminated your symptoms (and only if you have eliminated your symptoms) you can then begin to slowly reintroduce these food groups back into your body while monitoring how you react.